Virginia Beach 4th graders write cards to give back to first responders and hospital staff

 “Thank you so much for being so brave and strong and being a wonderful helper to our community” wrote Kayla Drummond.

-With a few kind words, some markers, crayons and colored papers, her students have been creating heartfelt cards of gratitude and appreciation for a week.
+With a few kind words, some markers, crayons and colored paper, her students have been creating heartfelt cards of gratitude and appreciation for a week.

 Monday’s cards are being sent to Virginia Beach firefighters.

-“I think those thoughts coming from nine and 10-year-olds is really meaningful and I’m proud that I could offer my class this opportunity to contribute,” says Nuckols.
+“I think those thoughts coming from 9- and 10-year-olds is really meaningful, and I’m proud that I could offer my class this opportunity to contribute,” says Nuckols.

 Like many people who are reeling after the municipal center shooting, Nuckols was looking for a way to make a difference while teaching her students the power of giving back.

-“If I can teach them that giving back is important then that is one of the most important lessons that they’ve learned this year,” she says.
+“If I can teach them that giving back is important, then that is one of the most important lessons that they’ve learned this year,” she says.

 Nuckols says the class decided each morning who they want to write cards for that day.
 They will continue to write cards until Friday— the last day of the school year.